Open Accessibility Menu

 A Barn Reborn

 The winery’s newest construction project is the rebuilding of a historic dairy barn dating back to the original owners.
 Occupying the same footprint as the original mid-19th century structure, the new barn will complement the property’s other buildings and will feature salvaged first-growth Redwood planks.
-With the completion of the new barn anticipated for 2021, the space will provide another distinctive tasting area for winery visitors.

 Vineyard Renewal on Diamond Mountain